 There are also bargains to be found at some of the local markets, which offer interesting local products including samples of traditional weaving.

-While most visitors head to Machu Picchu, Cusco, and the Sacred Valley, if you have time Lima is worth a visit as well.
+While most visitors head to Machu Picchu, Cusco, and the Sacred Valley, Lima is worth a visit as well.